 The truth is, childhood is a period marked by frustration for most children, and how they react to this frustration is directly linked to their emotional awareness and is often manifested in their behavior.
 In other words, a child lacking social-emotional development is more likely to lash out at others, have long and frequent tantrums, and generally display behavior often described as socially inappropriate.

-Social-emotional development more important than reading and writing skills?
+Is social-emotional development more important than reading and writing skills?

 Several years ago, there was little interest in the impact of skills such as emotional intelligence skills on children’s outcomes.
 Much has changed and it is now widely accepted that social-emotional skills have a much greater impact on children’s development than what was originally believed.